Marlins rally in ninth inning to defeat Diamondbacks 3-2

 Marlins left-hander Jarlin García pitched a perfect seventh, increasing his scoreless innings streak to 18, the longest active by a reliever in the major leagues.

 Miami struck early on Walker’s sacrifice fly in the first.
-Walker drove in Miguel Rojas, who reached on a leadoff single and advanced to third on Garrett Cooper’s single to right.
+Walker drove in Miguel Rojas, who reached on a leadoff single and advanced to third on Cooper’s single to right.

 The Diamondbacks tied it in the second on Greinke’s run-scoring double.
 Greinke’s sharp grounder got past third baseman Walker and scored Adam Jones from second.